telerik/kendo-ui-core/docs/controls/hybrid/scrollview/overview.md

         }
     </script>

+#### Use jQuery Plugin Syntax

-### Initialize mobile ScrollView bound to remote data using jQuery plug-in syntax.
+The example below demonstrates how to initialize a Hybrid UI ScrollView bound to remote data by using jQuery plugin syntax.

+###### Example

     <div data-role="view" data-stretch="true" data-init="onInit">
         <div id="scrollview"></div>